dougsillars/StreamOrNot/README.md

 [videoBitrateChangeCount]
 return document.getElementById("WPTBitrateChangeCount").innerHTML;
 ```
 The first entry is a JSON object with all of the stats.
 However, when testing with WPT - one typically runs multiple tests and collect the median value.
-What's the median of a SJSON object?

-So, for convenience, the data is also supplied as individual stats.
+What's the median value of a JSON object?
+So, for (mostly my) convenience, each piece of data is also supplied as an individual stat.

 #### Parsing the WPT data.

 I have modified Andy Davies' [WPT Bulk Tester](https://github.com/andydavies/WPT-Bulk-Tester) to include the video stats.

-You can copy my [video enhanced version](https://docs.google.com/spreadsheets/d/1kxXSj2OzVVkBtJ75RHsvLAQFvvbrC_P9UkehxRR1xqI/edit?usp=sharing), and use it for your tests. **
+You can copy my [video enhanced version](https://docs.google.com/spreadsheets/d/1kxXSj2OzVVkBtJ75RHsvLAQFvvbrC_P9UkehxRR1xqI/edit?usp=sharing), and use it for your tests.

-NB: that I am currently collecting the average of the video stats, and not the median.
-As far as I can tell, the median values of custom metrics are simply the results of run 1- and not actually the median.
+**NB: The tool is currently collecting the average of the video stats and not the median.
+As far as I can tell, the median values of custom metrics are simply the results of run 1,  and not actually the median value.
+While averages are far from perfect - it is at least an aggregate stat.**
-**